PatQuek/GetCleanDataProject/MyCodeBook.md

 <li> Variable 2 is the list of 561 measurements.
 The description of each measurements and how they are derived can be found in 'feature_info.txt'</li>
 <li> The features are normalized and bounded within [-1,1].</li>
 <li>Each feature vector is a row on the text file.</li>
 <li>Naming convention of the measurements as follows:
 	<li> prefix 't' is to denote time. time domain signals were captured at a constant rate of 50 Hz</li>
 	<li> prefix 'f' to indicate frequency domain signals. </li>
 	<li> XYZ is used to denote 3-axial signals in the X, Y and Z directions.</li>
 </li>
 </ul>

 <ul>
+'activity_labels.txt':
-</li>'activity_labels.txt': Contains 2 variables that list all the 6 types of activities. </li>
+<li>Contains 2 variables that list all the 6 types of activities. </li>
 </li>Variable 1 is an index number.
 It is ranged from 1 to 6. </li>
 </li>Varaible 2 is the activity name: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING </li>
 </li>Example, 1 is for WALKING, 2 is for WALKING_UPSTAIRS, etc </li>